Who owns the ship that struck the Francis Scott Key Bridge in Baltimore?

 The top port in the U.S. for sugar and gypsum imports, it is the ninth busiest U.S. port by the total volume and value of foreign cargo handled.
 All vessel traffic into and out of the facility is currently suspended, although the port remains open and trucks continue to be processed within the its terminals, according to a statement release by Port of Baltimore officials.

-Directly, the port supports 15,300 jobs.
-Another 140,000 are related to port activities.
-The jobs and their salaries represent $3.3 billion in personal income, according to a CBS News report.
+Directly, the port supports 15,300 jobs, while another 140,000 in the area are related to port activities.
+The jobs provide a combined $3.3 billion in personal income, according to a CBS News report.
 The Port of Baltimore said Tuesday that it is unclear how long ship traffic will be suspended.

 The disaster also caused chaos for local drivers.
 The Maryland Transportation Authority said all lanes were closed in both directions on I-695, with traffic being detoured to I-95 and I-895.